Introduction

 - Most cases should be initially investigated via US abdomen

-- Early IV antibiotic therapy is warranted, yet definitive treatment often comes via ERCP
+- Early intravenous antibiotic therapy is warranted, yet definitive treatment often comes via ERCP